-SDS Optic was founded in 2013 by Marcin Staniszewski, a graduate of the University of Akron (Akron, OH, USA) and long-time collaborator at NASA Laboratory, and Magdalena Staniszewska, PhD (Professor at the Catholic University of Lublin), a long-time researcher at Harvard Medical School (Boston, MA, USA), Cape Western University (Cleveland, OH, USA), and the Polish Academy of Sciences.
+SDS Optic has been founded by a team of recognized experts in medicine, molecular biology, photonics, bioengineering and related sciences.
+The company was established in 2013 as a project by Marcin Staniszewski, a graduate of the University of Akron (Akron, OH, USA) and a long-time collaborator at NASA Laboratory, and Magdalena Staniszewska, MD, PhD (Professor at the Catholic University of Lublin, Poland), a long-time researcher at Harvard Medical School (Boston, MA, USA), Case Western University (Cleveland, OH, USA), and the Polish Academy of Sciences (Wroclaw, PL).

-In 2013, the company became a member of the Lublin Medicine Cluster and attracted the first investors (investment fund of the Polish Entrepreneurship Foundation in Szczecin and angel investors), which allowed to develop the key technology of fiber optic encapsulation.
+In 2013, the company became a member of the Lublin Medicine Cluster and attracted the first investors (the investment fund of the Polish Entrepreneurship Foundation in Szczecin, and several individual investors), which funded the developement of the key technology of fiber optic encapsulation.

-In 2015, the company obtained funding from the National Center for Research and Development and began development of a prototype fiber optic biosensor for the diagnosis of cancer biomarkers HER2 and CCL5 in breast cancer and for determining the concentration of the targeted anti-HER2 drug Trastuzumab (Herceptin).
-The project was carried out between 2015 and 2018 as part of a scientific consortium that included the Medical University of Lublin, the Medical University of Wrocław, and the University of Life Sciences in Lublin, with funding in excess of PLN 10 million.
+In 2015, the company (with the support of the National Center for Research and Development) started the development of a prototype fiber optic biosensor for the diagnosis of cancer biomarkers HER2 and CCL5 in breast cancer and for the determination of the concentration of the targeted anti-HER2 drug Trastuzumab (Herceptin).
+The project was carried out from 2015 to 2018 as part of a scientific consortium including the Medical University of Lublin, the Medical University of Wrocław and the University of Life Sciences in Lublin.

-In 2017, the company received a record-breaking in the history of SME companies in Poland prestigious grant from the European Commission under the SME instrument Horizon 2020, in the amount of almost EUR 4 million, under which development work, clinical trials of the diagnostic microprobe in breast cancer and commercialization and certification processes have been financed.
-In the same year, the company also obtained support from the Polish Agency for Enterprise Development in the amount of almost PLN 1 million as part of the Go To Brand program, which aimed to promote and build the first contacts in the field of technology commercialization.
+In 2017, the company received a prestigious grant from the European Commission under the SME Horizon 2020 program.
+The grant amount was close to EUR 4 million, which was a record-breaking sum in the history of SME companies in Poland.
+The grant has been used to fund development work, clinical trials of a diagnostic microprobe in HER2-positive breast cancer and commercialization and certification processes.
+In the same year, the company also obtained support of almost PLN 1 million under the Go To Brand program from the Polish Agency for Enterprise Development (PARP), the aim of which was to promote and build first contacts in the field of technology commercialization.

-In 2017, the INNOventure fund also invested PLN 3 million in SDS Optic.
-The funds were used to develop the company’s laboratory and prepare the device for clinical trials.
-In total, the company has raised more than PLN 43 million for the implementation of its projects.
+In 2017, INNOventure invested in SDS Optic.
+The capital was used to develop the company’s laboratory and prepare the device for clinical trials, including conducting preclinical studies on animals.

-In 2017-2020, the company was awarded many times, including the Women-led Innovation 2020 prize awarded by the European Commission (Innovation Radar Prize).
-During the same period, the company filed a number of patent applications and registered its trademarks globally.
+Between 2017 and 2020, the company has received several awards, including the best innovation in Europe created and led by a woman (the Women-led Innovation 2020 award from the European Commission’s Innovation Radar Prize).
+The company has filed a number of patent applications and registered its trademarks globally.